 MAP (Measure of Academic Progress) is a battery of standardized aptitude tests created by NWEA (Northwest Evaluation Association), which can be used to assess students in grades two through eleven.
-The test contains four sections administered twice per year: Mathematics, Language

-Usage, Reading, and Science.
+The test contains four sections administered twice per year: Mathematics, Language Usage, Reading, and Science.
 MAP testing is administered for grades 1 - 7.
-Please note the science test is given only in grades 4 and 7.

 Full reports, including scores and data, will be released to parents and teachers each time the test is administered.
 ELL students will be tested in the mainstream classroom since the test already has the ability to adjust itself to various levels.